Joy Osofsky

 Joy D. Osofsky is a clinical and developmental psychologist, known for her research on infant mental health, how parents nurture their infants and children, and the repercussions that follow exposure to traumatic events and violence.
 Some of her notable work has examined the aftereffects of Hurricane Katrina, experiences of children raised in broken households, and the impact of the COVID-19 pandemic on communities.
-Osofsky is Professor of Pediatrics, Psychiatry, and Public Health, and Head of the Division of Pediatric Mental Health at the Louisiana State University School of Medicine, and holds the Barbara Lemann Professorship of Child Welfare at LSU Health New Orleans.
+Osofsky is employed as a Professor of Pediatrics, Psychiatry, and Public Health at the Louisiana State University Health Sciences Center, and she is Head of the Division of Pediatric Mental Health at the Louisiana State University School of Medicine.
+Osofsky holds the Barbara Lemann Professorship of Child Welfare at LSU Health New Orleans.

 Biography

 Joy Victoria Doniger was born into an American-Jewish family and attended Rye Country Day School.
 Doniger developed interest in studying psychology at the age of 16, following her father's death from a heart attack.
 Doniger married Howard Osofsky on September 1, 1963, in Syracuse, New York.
+Osofsky currently has three children, Hari, Justin, and Michael.

 Osofsky attended Simmons College for one year before transferring to Syracuse University, where her husband was working at the time.
 Osofsky received her B.A. degree in Psychology cum laude at Syracuse University in August 1966.
 She then received her M.A. in June 1967, and her PhD in June 1969, both in Psychology at Syracuse University.
 During the 1960s, as one of few women at Syracuse University, Osofsky stood up for individual rights and equality for women and was involved in civil rights and anti-war movements.

 Osofsky interned in Clinical Psychology at Children's Hospital Medical Center and at Judge Baker Guidance Center at Harvard Medical School from August 1975 to July 1976.
 She was a Postdoctoral Fellow in Clinical Psychology at the Menninger Foundation from July 1976 to August 1978.
 She completed psychoanalytic training at the Topeka Institute for Psychoanalysis in July 1985.

 Osofsky joined the National Register of Health Service Providers in 1979 and was professionally certified as a clinical psychologist in the State of Louisiana in 1987.
 Osofsky is a former president and current board member of the Zero to Three organization.
 Following Hurricane Katrina, Osofsky was the Clinical Director of Louisiana Spirit's Child and Adolescent Initiatives.
 In addition to her work in disaster recuperation, she has worked with children, families, and law enforcement to address community violence.